How to apply for federal student aid through the FAFSA

 What do I need to get started

-Gather the following documents for the application process:
+Gather the following information for the application process:

 • Social Security numbers (parents and student)